vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 :::::::::::::::::::::::: solution

 ## Solution

-The algorithm didn't crash.
-The Main or Central task requests all the nodes in the study, through the server, to run the 'partial' function.
+The algorithm didn’t crash, but is kept on hold (with the Active status) indefinitely.
+The Central task requests all the nodes in the study to run the ‘partial’ function.
 As the server is unable to transfer this request to the offline node, this child process is kept on hold, until the node is back online.

-Consequently, the Main process is also kept on hold, and the process stays with an 'Active' status indefinitely (or until the node is back online).
+Consequently, the Main process is also kept on hold, and the process stays with an ‘Active’ status indefinitely (or until the node is back online).

 ![](fig/chapter3/task_offline_node.png)